ShirleyZhang111/Schrodinger-Brain/README.md

 ### UK Biobank imaging data
 Neuroimaging data from UK Biobank are available by application via the UK Biobank access management system (project application ID as stated in the manuscript).

-### Traffic benchmark data
-Traffic-related time series used as a non-neural benchmark are downloaded from the **UCI Machine Learning Repository**.

 ## Quick Demo
 The following minimal examples demonstrate how to run a basic analysis after preparing your data.
 Here, we provide data for an individual subject from the HCP, HCPex, and UKB datasets, respectively, and execute the models (Hamilton model, linear/nonlinear Schrodinger model).
 Note that the actual script names may vary depending on the final repository structure; please adjust paths and filenames accordingly.